 We went to Motorclub (near shadipur metro station) to collect the biking gears for our pillion riders and the bike (Hero Splendor).
 They told us, they could not get the bike serviced as promised and hence is out in the market to buy a new bike (as they promised me a splendour for the ride).
 I was so surprised by this, if it would have been some other bike rental shop, they would have just said sorry and would have ruined my plans.

 By around 6 PM they handed over me the bike and accessories (riding jackets, gloves and helmets – for pillion riders, and other necessary accessories).
-Frome there we straight to the petrol pump, got the fuel tank full and reached home.
+From there we headed straight to the petrol pump, got the fuel tank full and reached home.

 #Day1 (10th June 2017) of our journey from delhi to leh-ladakh: